ABANYALA BA KAKAMEGA: Abanyala Music, Dances and Clothing

 Abanyala ba Kakamega have songs and dances during most of their cultural activities.
 The singing and dancing comprise of key elements: the dancing arena (omuse), authentic songs melodies (emienya), the singers (ab'embi), the authentic dance styles (oukhino), the authentic costumes and decor (emiefwalo) and authentic instrumentation (amakhana).

 Abanyala dances are usually fast paced dances.
+Their main indigenous dance is called chilumbe.

 A] SONGS AND DANCE IN CULTURAL SETTING